wrbs/partii-project/README.md

 ### Directory contents

-- `ocmal-jit`: a fork of the OCaml compiler's source tree.
+- `src/ocaml`: a fork of the OCaml compiler's source tree.
 The bits of interest for this project are in:
-  - `ocaml-jit/runtime` - the runtime C library
+  - `src/ocaml/runtime` - the runtime C library
-- `src`: main Rust source for the project.
+- `src/rust`: main Rust source for the project.
 There are a few different Rust crates included:
-  - `src/ocaml-jit-shared`: the core crate with the logic, but no interfacing with either the CLI or OCaml runtime
+  - `src/rust/ocaml-jit-shared`: the core crate with the logic, but no interfacing with either the CLI or OCaml runtime
-  - `src/ocaml-jit-staticlib`: the static library that links into the OCaml runtime providing the JIT
+  - `src/rust/ocaml-jit-staticlib`: the static library that links into the OCaml runtime providing the JIT
-  - `src/ocaml-jit-tools`: standalone tools for testing and debugging the core without having to go through the OCaml runtime
+  - `src/rust/ocaml-jit-tools`: standalone tools for testing and debugging the core without having to go through the OCaml runtime
 - `docs`: dissertation LaTeX source
-- `resources`: test files
+- `test_programs`: test files
 - `dist`: once you run the setup, this is used as the prefix for OCaml's `make install`.
 You, using `export PATH="$PWD/dist/bin:$PATH` (or absolute paths to binaries) and our Makefiles can then use our custom compiler